5 Things You Should Know Before You Travel to Sri Lanka

 Although attitudes to informal dress styles are relaxed, the culture is still very conservative and you are still expected to dress modestly.
 Shoulders should be covered and legs up to the knees should also stay covered.
 Hats and shoes should be removed if entering Buddhist temples.
 Bikinis swimsuits and shorts can be worn on the beach in the touristy coastal areas but you need to cover up when you move away from the beach.
 No topless or nude sunbathing is allowed anywhere on the island.

-Have you ever been on a Sri Lanka holiday?
+Sri Lanka holiday?
 Let us know your hints and tips by leaving us a comment below if you have!